Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: Next-Generation Panel Data Estimators

 Under the assumption of strong factors, which is used by the PC estimator of $F$, estimating $m$ can be avoided, as long as a $\hat m$ is available, such that $\hat m\geq m$.\footnote{It is common practice in applied econometrics to select a parameter so that it is greater than the true one.
 For example, selecting the lag order of VAR or the lag length in a covariance matrix estimator \citep{neweywest1987}.
 Selecting the parameter larger than the true one leads to inefficiency but not to inconsistency - the same applies here for $\hat m<m$.} \cite{moonweidner2015} show that the ILS estimator based on the arbitrarily selected $\hat m$ has the same distribution as the ILS estimator based on $m$.
 In other words, there is no cost in efficiency from including irrelevant factors in the estimation.
 If however, the factors are weak, then the ILS estimator has a slower, $\sqrt{min(N,T)}$, rate of convergence, see also \cite{baing2023}.

 The assumption of strong factors implies that the factors in \eqref{eq:ie} are pervasive across units.
 This is also a statement on the strength of the factor loadings across units.
 In microeconomic studies frequently all factors are strong.
 For example, the productivity of a person depends on innate ability, and innate ability is ``important'' for every person.
 In financial and macroeconometric studies, however, it is possible that some factors load only to some of the units.
-Examples of this appear in asset pricing, see e.g. \cite{chamberlainrothchild1983}, \cite{connorkorajczyk2024} and \cite{anatolyevmikusheva2022}, and in capturing cross-section dependence, see e.g. \cite{ChudikPesaranTosetti2011}.
+Examples of this appear in asset pricing, see e.g. \cite{chamberlainrothchild1983}, \cite{connorkorajczyk2024} and \cite{anatolyevmikusheva2022}, and in capturing cross-section dependence, see e.g. \cite{ChudikPesaranTosetti2011}. \cite{ArmstrongWeidnerZeleneev2025} show that in the presence of weak factors, ILS becomes biased and non-normally distributed because weak factors cannot be distinguished from noise.
+They propose a debiased estimator with confidence intervals which remain valid for any factor strength.

 In terms of the number of iterations, \cite{jiang2021} argue that, under some regularity conditions, the iterative estimator becomes consistent after only one iteration.
-However, it is possible that the iteration scheme does not converge, as in \cite{castagnettirossitrapani2019}, in a panel with $N=207$ and $T=33$. \cite{jiang2021} note that iterations can have diminishing returns and so they suggest an optimal number of iterations which can be used as a stopping rule.
+However, it is possible that the iteration scheme does not converge, as in \cite{castagnettirossitrapani2019}, which employ a panel with $N=207$ and $T=33$. \cite{jiang2021} note that iterations can have diminishing returns and so they suggest an optimal number of iterations which can be used as a stopping rule.

 The need for an initial estimator and an estimator of $m$, and the number of iterations can lead to poor small sample performance of the ILS estimator, an issue documented in \cite{westerlundurbain2015} and \cite{Juodis2022a}.
 Its performance deteriorates especially for dynamic panel data models.
 A suggestion is that results should be presented for various values of $ \hat m $ as a robustness check, in order to gauge the impact of additional factors on the estimates.
 If $ \hat m>m $, it is expected that a greater $ m $ will not be accompanied with significant changes to the coefficients, however, if $ \hat m<m $, increasing $ \hat m $ should change the estimates considerably, as unobserved heterogeneity is removed.
+A final caution is that the $SSR$ in is not convex under $ m<\hat m $, an issue which is dealt with by the Post Nuclear Norm Regularized estimator presented below.